-- Do ensure that the system pressure is periodically checked - Do ensure that the boiler should not be used by children or unassisted disabled people - Do ensure that you know how to isolate the appliance in an emergency - Do ensure that you are familiar with the appliance controls - Do ensure that your installer has completed the appliance log book section - Do not attempt to remove the appliance casing or gain internal access - Do not hang clothes etc. over the appliance - Do not forget to have the appliance serviced annually.
+- Do ensure that the system pressure is periodically checked - Do ensure that you know how to isolate the appliance in an emergency - Do ensure that you are familiar with the appliance controls - Do ensure that your installer has completed the appliance log book section - Do not attempt to remove the appliance casing or gain internal access - Do not hang clothes etc. over the appliance - Do not forget to have the appliance serviced annually.